Carlos, 18 Years in Sao Paulo: The Insider's Guide to South America's Biggest City

 Where should tourists stay?

 Vila Madalena or Pinheiros.
 No question.
-These are the creative, walkable neighborhoods with bars, restaurants, galleries, and cafes within strolling distance.
-Jardins is more upscale — designer shops and fine dining.
+These are the creative, walkable neighborhoods, with bars, restaurants, galleries, and cafes within strolling distance.
+Jardins runs more upscale — designer shops and fine dining.
 Paulista is central and functional.

-Avoid staying near the airport (Guarulhos, 25 km northeast) or in the central area around Luz station and Se Cathedral — these are fine during the day but less comfortable at night.
+Avoid staying near the airport (Guarulhos, 25 km northeast) or in the central area around Luz station and Se Cathedral — fine during the day, less comfortable at night.

-For the Brazilian experience: go to a local luncheonette for "prato feito" (plate of the day) — rice, beans, meat, salad, maybe farofa — for $15-25 BRL.
-That's $3-5 USD for a full meal.
-This is how Paulistanos eat on weekdays.
+For the Brazilian experience, head to a local luncheonette for "prato feito" (plate of the day) — rice, beans, meat, salad, maybe farofa — for $15-25 BRL.
+That's $3-5 USD for a full meal, and it's how Paulistanos eat on weekdays.

 The mortadella sandwich at Bar do Mane in the Mercado Municipal ($35 BRL) is a rite of passage.
 It's enormous — feeds two easily.
 The building itself is 1933 Art Deco with stained glass windows.
-Beautiful space.
+A beautiful space.

-For a splurge: A Casa do Porco on Rua dos Arouches is ranked in the World's 50 Best.
-The pork tasting menu ($200-300 BRL) is inventive and extraordinary.
+For a splurge: A Casa do Porco on Rua dos Arouches is ranked in the World's 50 Best, and its pork tasting menu ($200-300 BRL) is inventive and extraordinary.
 D.O.M. by Alex Atala ($400+ BRL tasting menu) pioneered Amazonian ingredients in fine dining.

 But honestly?
-The $20 BRL pastel de bacalhau (codfish pastry) at the Mercado Municipal is the thing I eat every week.
+The $20 BRL pastel de bacalhau (codfish pastry) at the Mercado Municipal is the one Carlos comes back for every week.

 Nightlife reputation — deserved or exaggerated?

 Dinner reservations: 9-10PM.
-This is not late by SP standards.
-This is normal.
+That's not late by SP standards.
+That's normal.

 Bars fill up: 11PM-midnight.
 Don't show up at 9PM expecting atmosphere.

 Clubs open: midnight-1AM.
 Peak: 3-4AM.
-If you walk into a club at 10PM, it will be empty and the DJ will be testing sound levels.
+Walk into a club at 10PM and it will be empty, the DJ still testing sound levels.

 Vila Madalena is the epicenter.
 Bar do Leo for cocktails ($15-25 BRL), Canto da Ema for forro dancing ($20 BRL cover), and dozens of bars along Rua Aspicuelta that spill onto the sidewalk.

-Jardins has the upscale venues.
+Jardins holds the upscale venues.
 Dress code matters — no flip-flops or shorts.

 Cover charges at clubs: $30-80 BRL.
-Many clubs include one drink with the cover.
+Many include one drink with the cover.

 What about coffee?